Student project paves way for African American Heritage Trail

 City Research Scholars internships will enable students to gain valuable experience in the realms of data collection and analysis, program development, as well as nonprofit management, according to Harbron.
+In addition to two students who will research Smart City initiatives and carbon emission reduction with the City of Williamsburg, five others will intern with Williamsburg Farmers Market, Virginia Peninsula Foodbank, Latisha's House Foundation, and other local nonprofits this summer.
 “These new undergraduate internships are just one more way that we are preparing courageous thinkers who will graduate from William & Mary ready to tackle the world’s biggest problems,” Harbron said.

 Allen, who directs The Lemon Project at W&M, described the potential transformative power of such community-centered research projects for all involved.
 “Anyone who is going to live and function in the world needs to understand that they are not alone,” she said, “and opportunities to engage at the local level now will teach students to hear and value the voices of the people around them wherever they find themselves.”